d3meter/nasa-calendar/README.md

 *cd frontend* ==> *npm start*.

 **Description**
 I used [NASA-API](https://api.nasa.gov/) to build my database.
-The landing page (main page) shows the last picture or video of the day from NASA.
-With clicking on the calendar icon of header it navigates the user to the calendar page.
-As default configuration the current month occures but the user can switch between the required years and months.
-As the data is fetched directly from the database the loading time is significantly reduced.
-When clicking on a day its detail page appears.
-There is more information about the current media and when clicking on it the HD content is opened in a new tab.
-At the moment Firebase is used for authentication complemented with some validation features such as password and email format check.
-In the future hosting and fire store will be integrated as well.
+The landing (main) page shows the latest image or video of the day from NASA.
+Clicking on the calendar icon in the header takes the user to the calendar page.
+The default configuration is the current month, but the user can toggle between the desired years and months.
+As the data is retrieved directly from the database, the loading time is significantly reduced.
+Clicking on a day brings up its detail page.
+There is more information about the current media and clicking on it opens the HD content in a new tab.
+Firebase is used for authentication, supplemented by some validation features such as password and email format checking.
+Authenticated users can save and manage favourite day cards in the Favourites menu.
+On the Gallery page, users can select a year and browse through the year's images.
+The infinite scroll function is designed to provide a more pleasant and uninterrupted viewing experience.

 **Features integrated**
  - [x] React Router
 	 - [x] Main page
 		- [x] Favorites (combined with auth and firestore)
 			 - [ ] Error, response feedback handling on UI
-				- [ ] Filter favorites
 	 - [x] Calendar page
 		 - [x] Month view
 			 - [x] Last selected year, month save/load (local storage)